ngcookbook/angularjs-cookbook/manuscript/recipes-done/directives-view-edit-mode.md

-# TODO: How to switch input field between view / edit mode
+# How to switch input field between view / edit mode

 ## Problem